 Barclays analysts say that the company will release the iPhone 8 with 5-inch and 5.8-inch displays, while maintaining the same overall size as the iPhone 7 and iPhone 7 Plus.
 This effectively means a bigger, bezel-less screen in the same dimensions as that of the predecessors.
 A Japanese blog recently reported that Apple will make the decision on whether to include a 5-inch iPhone 8 model in its portfolio by March 2017.

 On the other hand, Ming-Chi Kuo – who has a great track record of Apple predictions – says that the company will release a 4.7-inch iPhone 8 with LCD panel and a 5.8-inch iPhone 8 with AMOLED display, which consumes less power and delivers better contrast.
-However, if the AMOLED supplies are insufficient, Apple may launch the iPhone 8 with 4.7-inch and 5.5-inch LCD panels, and a premium iPhone 8 model with 5.8-inch AMOLED screen.
+However, if the AMOLED supplies are insufficient, Apple may launch the iPhone 7s and iPhone 7s Plus with 4.7-inch and 5.5-inch LCD panels respectively, and a premium iPhone 8 model with 5.8-inch AMOLED screen.

 A report by Japan’s Nikkei newspaper also talks about a premium iPhone 8 with a 5.5-inch or larger display.
 This report also says that the premium iPhone 8’s display will be curved on the sides, as we have seen earlier on Samsung Galaxy S6 Edge and Galaxy S7 Edge; the other two variants will have flat display panels, it adds.
 A new report by DigiTimes says that Samsung Display will be manufacturing the 5.8-inch AMOLED screen for iPhone 8.

-This is the most frequenty leaked of all rumoured iPhone 8 features: that the iPhone 8 will not have the Home button.
+This is the most frequently leaked of all rumoured iPhone 8 features: that the iPhone 8 will not have the Home button.
 Instead, the Touch ID fingerprint sensor and the selfie camera of the iPhone 8 will be integrated in the touchscreen itself. iPhone 8 may even have some new 3D Touch functionalities that enable it to replace some of the functions of the Home button.
+The iPhone 8 wraparound OLED screen will reportedly be incompatible with the current 3D Touch.
+In order to fix this, Apple will move to a 'film sensor' which will offer 'higher sensitivity and a wider range of 3D Touch pressure levels'.

 (Also see: Imagining the iPhone 8 With No Home Button)